The University of Trento keeps its doors open to asylum seekers

-Thanks to the donations received through the "Adopt a student" fundraising, in December 2018, 3 female and 3 male students were able to leave the reception system and to benefit from the monthly scholarship to buy books, other study material and essential goods.
-Three more students will leave the reception system at the beginning of the summer and receive the scholarship.
+Thanks to the donations received through the "Adopt a student" fundraising, in December 2018, 3 female and 8 male students were able to leave the reception system and to benefit from the monthly scholarship to buy books, other study material and essential goods.

 With your help, the students of the Asylum seekers to University project will continue to receive their scholarship.

 With a small donation you can give these young students the opportunity to become self-sufficient and to regain the dignity they were denied in their country of origin.

 Based on the donation goal, the scholarships will amount to about 80 euro per month per student.